As a doula, I serve families in Berlin and online, in pregnancy, during birth and in the postpartum period.

-Schedule a first call, free of charge.
-You will be able to choose services or a package that satisfies the specific needs of your family, for pregnancy, birth, postpartum, or a combination of these.
+Schedule a first call, free of charge, to discuss the specific needs of your family for pregnancy, birth, postpartum, or a combination of these.

-Some of the support I offer is also available as single sessions, here you can find out more.
+The support I offer is available as single sessions or in a package, here you can find out more.

 Read more: Doula care

 Since the start of the Covid-19 pandemic in Germany in early 2020, hospitals and birth centres often allow only one support partner for a person giving birth, with some exceptions on a case-by-case basis.

 With the families I have been accompanying as a doula in Berlin since then, we have found three alternative arrangements:

 - If the person giving birth prefers to have me as the main support during the birth, or in the case of a homebirth, we agree on a full birth doula package as usual.

 - If the preference is for the partner or another person to be present during birth, I can still accompany the whole duration of labour at home, until we decide to move to the hospital or birth centre.

 - Some families prefer agreeing on prenatal (and/or postnatal) meetings, where we can prepare for birth together with the partner or anyone else who will be present.

 Marta gave us an atmosphere of calmness and helped us to be grounded and connected for the birth.
 She made me mentally and physically ready.
 Every time we saw each other my fears were getting less.
 Marta was great with my husband.
 They had both their own roles during the birth.
 And because of her my husband was more confident and focused.
 Marta was always there for us.